 From its inception in 1997, Lake concentrated its early efforts in Pakistan and Sweden.
 In 2004, the Company wound down exploration in Sweden and shifted its focus to a promising new exploration play in Argentina, whilst continuing exploration in Pakistan.
-Following the encouraging results of the company's first drilling program in Pakistan in late 2005, work in Argentina was placed on hold to concentrate on the company's more advanced copper and gold targets in Pakistan.
+In late 2005, work in Argentina was terminated to concentrate on the company's more advanced copper and gold targets in Pakistan.